olooney/oranlooney.com/content/post/craps-game-variants.md

 our quarter million is overcounting.
 However these symmetries are quite complex so we will leave that for some future article.

-In any case, a quarter million is no obstacle explicit enumeration.
+In any case, a quarter million is no obstacle to explicit enumeration.
 If you would like to see the full list, here it is in [compressed format][ACV].
 And of course you could always generate them for yourself in a few minutes from the [notebook code][CNB].